-In addition to the WeBWorK, you will be assigned a number of less trivial problems each week.
-Because the number of these problems each week is small, it is my expectation that your solutions to those problems will be completed with great care and presented professionally.
-You are encouraged to typeset your solutions using LATEX, or to hand-write them very neatly.
+Because the number of problems per assignment is small, it is my expectation that your solutions to those problems will be completed with great care and presented professionally.
+You are encouraged to typeset your solutions using IATEX, to type them with a word processor, or to hand-write them very neatly.
 If the work is not presentable or if it is illegible, you will not receive credit for it.
 You should take the problems that will be worked in class, in the handouts, and in the textbook as examples of the level of work I expect from you.
 Merely giving the correct answer will receive zero credit.
-The lowest two homework grades will be dropped before computation of your final course grade.